NBA Power Rankings Heading into 2017 All-Star Game

 "The last thing that I talked to my family about was spending time and taking this break,” he told Scott Cacciola of the New York Times.
 "Then all of this happened.
 I don’t want to make it a downer.
 I’ll enjoy the weekend."

-With the losses mounting, trade speculation a constant and hope hard to find, maybe he'll still find the circus in New Orleans soothing.
+With the losses mounting, trade speculation a constant and hope hard to find, maybe he'll actually find the circus in New Orleans soothing.

 27. Orlando Magic